scroll-tech/scroll/rollup/README.md

-# Bridge
+# Rollup

-This repo contains the Scroll bridge.
+This repo contains the Scroll rollup.

 ## Dependency